PAC Learning

 Introduction

 I first heard of this game from Tufts University professor emeritus Anselm Blumer, who along with his coauthors Ehrenfeucht, Haussler, and Warmuth used this setting to demonstrate the concept of learnability in their article in 1989.
 That paper became known as the “Four Germans Paper”, and in honor of their work, I call this game the Four Germans Game.
 This game is a useful abstraction that can help illustrate the task that machine learning algorithms have to solve.
-Machine learning models see some training data generated by an underlying phenomenon (i.e. the hidden box), and based on that limited information must fit a model that approximates the underlying phenomonen.
-A successful algorithm will pick a concept with low error on its training data, and will hopefully have similarly low error when it is tested (here error defined as the total area that is only inside one box, i.e. false positives (in our proposed concept, not in the ground truth concept), or false negatives (in ground truth concept, not in our proposed concept)).
+Machine learning models see some training data generated by an underlying phenomenon (i.e. the hidden box), and based on that limited information must fit a model that approximates the underlying phenomenon.
+A successful algorithm will pick a concept with low error on its training data, and will hopefully have similarly low error when it is tested (here error defined as the total area that is only inside one box, i.e. false positives or false negatives).
 A lot can go wrong, however, even in this simple game:

 • What if the training data is not representative of the actual phenomenon?